mauryask/Techvaganza-2019/README.md

 # Techvaganza-2019
-this is official android aplication developed for annual techno-cultural fest 'Techvaganza' of NIT Srinagar
+Official android aplication of 'Techvaganza-2019' the annual techno-cultural fest of NIT Srinagar